-The participants' accounts are credited with Participant Contributions, Kraft Heinz Matching Contributions, non-elective contributions, age-related contributions, and/or supplemental contributions, as applicable, and Plan earnings, and charged with benefit payments, allocation of Plan losses and administrative expenses, as applicable.
+The participants' accounts are credited with the Participant Contributions, Kraft Heinz Matching Contributions, Kraft Heinz Non-Elective Contributions, and Plan earnings and charged with benefit payments, allocation of Plan losses, and administrative expenses, as applicable.
 Each participant has the right to direct the investment of his or her account to any of the investment options available under the Plan.
 Alternatively, a participant can elect to have Fidelity Portfolio Advisory Service direct the investment of his or her account.

-The Kraft Heinz Matching Contributions, non-elective contributions, age-related contributions, and supplemental contributions are based on participants' eligible earnings while each participant's investment earnings are determined by the results of the underlying investments selected by the participant.
+The Kraft Heinz Matching Contributions and Kraft Heinz Non-Elective Contributions are based on participants' eligible earnings while each participant's investment earnings are determined by the results of the underlying investments selected by the participant.
 The benefit to which a participant is entitled is the benefit that can be provided from the participant's vested account.